 William F. Galvin, secretary of the commonwealth, told the Zurich-based bank in a March 23 letter his office was conducting an inquiry into its VelocityShares Daily 2x VIX Short-Term ETN.
-(TVIX) Galvin demanded the names of investors who purchased the ETN from Feb.
+(TVIX:US) Galvin demanded the names of investors who purchased the ETN from Feb.
 20 to March 23, and information about the firm’s March 22 announcement that it would resume issuing notes.

 The ETN became unhinged from the index it seeks to track in an episode that highlighted the risks of complex exchange-traded products.
 After the bank said Feb.
 21 it had temporarily halted issuing new shares, the market price of the notes rose to a premium above their indicative value that reached 89 percent on March 21 before crashing to 7 percent on March 23.